aery32/aery32-refguide/source/use_with_st2.rst

 Autocompletion with SublimeClang
 --------------------------------

 `SublimeClang <https://github.com/quarnster/SublimeClang>`_ provides a neat autocompletion for the Aery32 project.
 With this plugin you don't have to remember all the functions completely.
 Just write the beginning of the function, for example, *gpio_t* and the plugin shows you a list of functions.
+Press *Ctrl+Space* to move on the list and *Tab* to select the function.
+When you have set the first param, you can press *Tab* again to jump to the next one.

 .. image:: ../images/st2_autocompletion.png
     :target: _images/st2_autocompletion.png